 Places to visit in Nuwara Eliya-Ashok Vatika

-From the time of the formation of the lake its maintenance and silting had been a constant problem.
-In 1899 the maintenance was taken over by the government and additions and improvement to it had been seen to over the years.
+From the time of the formation of the lake, its maintenance and silting had been a constant problem.
+In 1899 the maintenance was taken over by the government and additions and improvements to it had been seen over the years.

 In 1900, the assistant Agent noted that silting was a great problem faced by them and the town sewage emptying into the lake was threatening to be a health hazard.
 These were rectified a few years later.

-Other than being an important place for nature led tourism the lake serves the city again for controlling the floodwater.
+Other than being an important place for nature-led tourism the lake serves the city again by controlling the floodwater.
 The rainwater of the surrounding mountains is flown in the direction of the city since it is located in the lower part of the area.
 The water is directed to the Lake while keeping the water away from the residential area.
 The surrounding area of Lake Gregory considered being an important catchment area of the mountains.
-Lake Gregory releases some water to few important rivers of Sri Lanka that begin in the central mountain range.
+Lake Gregory releases some water to a few important rivers of Sri Lanka that begin in the central mountain range.

 Lake Gregory has been constantly improved during the last few years while it is an important attraction in the city.
 Recently a houseboat is added to the lake by an Indian company.
 The lake was recently upgraded to use as a landing place for the seaplanes in the area.

 The Galway national park is well recognized for its rich Bio-diversity.
 Other than a large number of avian fauna species the national park accommodates a large number of valuable floral species of both native and foreign origin.
 The upper canopy of the forest is mainly made of trees such as Keena (Calophyllum bracteatum), Damba (Eugenia jambos), Sapu (Michelia champaca), varieties of Eucalyptus and Pines.
-Galway forest is one of the few palaces, where the human activities at the minimum level and the eco-system of the national park are largely intact.
+Galway forest is one of the few palaces, where human activities are at the minimum level and the eco-system of the national park is largely intact.
 Therefore the national park has been able to attract a large number of butterfly species.
 Many numbers of endemic and native butterfly species are occurring here.
-Animals such as wild boar, fishing cat, sand deer, black monkey, hare, varieties of lizards and reptiles are also occurring here.
+Animals such as wild boar, fishing cats, and deer, black monkeys, hare, and varieties of lizards and reptiles are also occurring here.

-Galway forest is located in the region designated as the up-country wet zone, where the annual rainfall estimated to be around 2500mm.
-Due to the very high annual rainfall throughout the year, mainly the wet climate is prevailing in the park.
-Dry climate may occur during the months of January, February and March.
-Being located well above 1890 meters from the sea level, it records one of the lowest annual temperatures in the country.
+Galway forest is located in the region designated as the up-country wet zone, where the annual rainfall is estimated to be around 2500mm.
+Due to the very high annual rainfall throughout the year, mainly the wet climate prevailing in the park.
+A dry climate may occur during the months of January, February and March.
+Being located well above 1890 meters from sea level, it records one of the lowest annual temperatures in the country.
 The average annual temperature measured to be 15.5 Celsius.
-The national park was first declared as a wildlife sanctuary in 1938.
-Due to the importance of natural wealth of Galway forest, it was given the status of a national park in the year of 2006.
-By declaring a national park, it supposes to conserve the montane eco-system within the park.
+The national park was first declared a wildlife sanctuary in 1938.
+Due to the importance of the natural wealth of the Galway forest, it was given the status of a national park in the year 2006.
+Declaring a national park is supposed to conserve the montane ecosystem within the park.

 Places to visit in Nuwara Eliya-the holy church of Nuwara Eliya

 Trinity church is one of the most important places to visit in Nuwara Eliya due to its rich architectural value.
 The church came to be as a result of the devotion of English rulers to the religion.
-The church was built at the heart of the city to perform their religious activities.
+The church was built at the heart of the city to perform its religious activities.
 The church was built by English engineers and all the materials were imported from England.
-It was ceremonially opened by father Chatman in 1852 after 20 years of constructions.
-This Anglican Church is one of the biggest churches in the island and the building follows the typical English architecture.
+It was ceremonially opened by Father Chatman in 1852 after 20 years of construction.
+This Anglican Church is one of the biggest churches on the island and the building follows typical English architecture.